jspears/bobamo/Readme.md

 ## Configuration
-Models belong in app/models, they are loaded automatically.
-Each Mongoose schema can be annotated with an display object, in addition each field in the schema can be annotated.
+Each Mongoose schema can be annotated with a display object, in addition each field in the schema can be annotated.

 A Schema can have the following annotations